2003 Toronto municipal election: Mayoral election

 The campaign began with Barbara Hall far in the lead.
 She had wide name recognition and attracted moderate support from across Toronto.
 She also had close links with the newly elected Liberal government of Dalton McGuinty.
 John Nunziata was in a distant second, polling around 9% at the best, due to his past experience as a federal MP.
 John Tory and David Miller were closely tied for an even more distant third.

 Around September, Hall began to lose support when it became apparent that she lacked a campaign message, sticking mainly to her "love for Toronto" and arguing that she could get a "new deal" with the provincial Liberals.
 Miller was attacked by all candidates for musing about tolls on roads leading into Toronto, but he dropped the proposal before it could do much harm.
 Miller's next message about banning the island airport bridge distinguished himself from the other candidates and he eventually vaulted into first place, to the surprise of many.
 Tory's support also began to grow steadily as Hall's eroded and he moved into a close second.
 At one point, Hall, Tory, and Miller each polled similar numbers, making it a three-way contest.

 As Hall's support dropped, the race had become essentially a two-way contest between Tory and Miller.
 As the race narrowed to a close, the two front-runners ran a respectful campaign without many negative partisan attacks.
 Tory was applauded when he appeared at Miller's rally to congratulate the latter's victory.

 John Nunziata, long not considered a contender, dropped a bombshell on the media when it he announced that members of a rival camp offered him $150,000 and the Deputy Mayor's position to drop out of the race.
 Nunziata refused to release specifics, although the media speculated that it was Tory's campaign, which was subsequently cleared by the police investigation.
 Tory in fact received a boost in the polls for his promise to drop out of the election if any wrong-doing had been discovered, while Nunziata was accused of mischief and smearing his opponent with unsubstantiated claim.
-As the campaign continued, Nunziata's reputation also suffered when he was alleged to have bullied councilors who withdrew their support from him.
+As the campaign continued, Nunziata's reputation also suffered when he was alleged to have bullied councillors who withdrew their support from him.
 He was also dogged by his "flip-flopping" on controversial positions that he had taken as a federal MP, such as denying his private member's bill to ban abortion.

 Nunziata garnered only 5% of the vote and analysts believed that he had also damaged his credibility and future political prospects.

 Despite this being his first election as a candidate, John Tory was credited with running a respectable campaign which provided wide recognition.
 He later became leader of the Ontario PC Party (2004–09), and in a return to municipal politics became Mayor of Toronto in 2014.

 Although it was known from the start that Tom Jakobek did not stand a chance of winning, he still continued in the election.